continued from a previous entry

 If we try to improve reality we may actualize its potential for full meaning.
 And, if we are successful, we will have been a part of something larger than ourselves.
 The part will have been meaningful in bringing about a fully meaningful whole.
 The meaning we found in our lives would then have been connected to … the meaning of life.
 In other words, the best ways to find meaning in life contribute to creating a meaning of life.

 In practice, this implies that we find the deepest meaning in life by playing our small role in this upward progression of cosmic evolution.
-Individually our efforts are minuscule but collectively they transform reality.
+Individually our efforts are minuscule but collectively they may transform reality.
 We do this in relatively mundane ways—nurturing our children, helping others, increasing our knowledge, caring for the planet, loving as best we can.
-These are simple things yet, simultaneously, they are the most important and meaningful ones.
+Even washing the dishes and clothes counts.
+These are simple things yet, simultaneously, they are important and meaningful ones.